YouQam/Chat-App/README.md

 # Chat-App

-This is a chat application that allow multiple users to join a room and chat.
+This is an android chat application that allow multiple users to join a room and chat.
 The application includses NodeJS server and usses SochetIO to send and receive data in real time with the server.

 ## Demo